About the Journal

 Major violation of ethical standards

-Decisions related to major violations of ethical standards should be made by the editor-in-chief in cooperation with the editorial board and, if necessary, with a small group of experts.
+The editor-in-chief should make decisions related to major violations of ethical standards in cooperation with the editorial board and, if necessary, with a small group of experts.
 The measures to be undertaken may be the following (and they may be implemented separately or jointly):

 - publication of an announcement or editorial describing the case of violation of ethical standards;